Reaction to WADA's decision to reinstate RUSADA

 INAKI GOMEZ, chair of the IAAF Athletes’ Commission, on Twitter:

-“Not surprising...yet, to say I’m disappointed is a huge understatement.
+“Not surprising... yet, to say I’m disappointed is a huge understatement.
 I stand by my comments: ‘the reinstatement of RUSADA, given the softening of the demand that Russia accept the findings of the McLaren Report, will tarnish WADA’s reputation and bring sport into disrepute.”

 -